SFTtech/openage/openage/randommap/README.md

 circle: will create islands in a circle in the border constraints

+team_circle: will create islands in a circle and teammates are next to each other and in the border constraints

 | field                     | type            | default | info                                                        | placement: random | placement: (team_)circle |
 | ------------------------- | --------------- | ------- | ----------------------------------------------------------- | ----------------- | -----------------        |
 | player_lands              | boolean         | false   | makes island for all players                                | -                 | x                        |